 - Be able to apply minimum standards in monitoring and reporting and be able to clearly articulate beneficiary targeting criteria

-Rise Against Hunger does not currently cover any transportation or importation cost.
-Each partner is responsible for covering these expenses.
-We believe that this cost sharing promotes partner accountability and encourages them to treat the shipment(s) as an investment and not a donation.
+As already explained above, Rise Against Hunger India does not currently cover transportation cost.
+Each partner is responsible for organizing their transport.
+We believe that this cost sharing promotes partner accountability and encourages them to treat food provision of Rise Against Hunger India as an investment and not a free donation.

-Rise Against Hunger has meal packaging locations across the U.S. and six international locations.
-All of our meals are packaged by volunteer groups.
-These volunteers fundraise to pay for the full cost of the meals.
+Rise Against Hunger India meals are packaged by volunteer groups.
+These volunteers either personally or through their workplaces raise funds to pay for the full cost of the meals.

-Rise Against Hunger meals are dehydrated, high in protein and highly nutritious.
-They contain four ingredients–long grain white rice, texturized soy protein, dehydrated vegetable blend and a sachet of vitamin powder.
+Rise Against Hunger India meals are dehydrated, high in protein and highly nutritious.
+They contain four ingredients–long grain white rice, lentils, dehydrated vegetable blend and a sachet of vitamin powder.
 Because the meal is fully dehydrated, it needs to be boiled in clean water to be eaten.
 You will find cooking instructions on each box of meals and on each bag of meals.